TL;DR

 FAQ

-- Update frequency?: When the buyer shifts (you crossed from SMB to mid-market), the competitive landscape shifts (a giant entered the category), or you have a 50-quote customer dataset that contradicts the current positioning.
-Not when leadership wants to refresh the deck.
+- How often should I update it?: When the buyer shifts (you crossed from SMB to mid-market), the competitive landscape shifts (a giant entered the category), or a 50-quote customer dataset contradicts the current positioning.
+Not whenever leadership wants to refresh the deck.

 - Should I A/B test positioning copy?: Test the headlines derived from positioning, not the positioning itself.
 The positioning is the strategic anchor; headlines are the executions.

-- What if my buyer disagrees with the category I picked?: That’s the signal to either change category or change buyer.
+- What if my buyer disagrees with the category I picked?: That’s the signal to change the category or change the buyer.
 The buyer’s mental model wins; positioning that fights it loses.